-Note 7.7 - Nature and Extent of Risks Arising from Financial Instruments
+7.2 Nature and Extent of Risks Arising from Financial Instruments

-The authority's activities expose it to a variety of financial risks:
+The Commissioners activities expose it to a variety of financial risks:

-Credit risk - the possibility that the amounts due may not be received.

-Liquidity risk - the possibility that insufficient funds are available to meet expenditure commitments

-Market risk - the possibility that financial loss might arise for the authority as a result of changes in such measures as interest rates and stock market movements.
+- Credit risk the possibility that the amounts due may not be received. - Liquidity risk the possibility that insufficient funds are available to meet expenditure commitments - Market risk the possibility that financial loss might arise for the authority as a result of changes in such measures as interest rates and stock market movements.